NavneetSajwan/Clothing-Classifier/README.md

  File paths and their corresponding labels are stored in a CSV file named 'File_finale8.csv'

 ## Motivation
-I learnt multi label cassification through fatai lectures 'Practical Deep Learning for Coders' by Jeremy Howard.
+I learnt multi label cassification through fastai lectures 'Practical Deep Learning for Coders' by Jeremy Howard.
 In the class, Jeremy shows how to apply mutilabel classification to satellite images.
 I wanted to practice what he taught.
 But as in the machine learning industry they say, "Never test your model on your training set", rather than reworking the same project I applied my knowledge to a different dataset.
 This technique was amazing and I learnt a lot more than I would have learnt by just making the same project.

 The biggest thing I learned was the ability to read Fastai source code and identify bugs in it.
 I even wrote my own code to get better results.